intelops/capten/README.md

 ![Capten-Installed-Apps](.readme_assets/installed-apps-modified.png)

-Additionally,you can also see the applications in the application store tab(CI/CD ,IAAS ,testing framework tools).As of now we are supporting,
+Additionally,there are applications in the application store tab(CI/CD ,IAAS ,testing framework tools).As of now capten has below applications,

        * argocd
        * tekton
        * crossplane
        * testkube.

-you can also deploy the above applications in the control plane cluster which is needed for Business cluster creation (argocd,crossplane)

-By default ,we are supporting  to deploy applications related to observability,security,backup,networking and platform tools.
+By default capten supports deploying applications related to observability,security,backup,networking and platform tools.

-Additionally in the application store,we also have CI/CD tools, IAAS tool and testing framework that can be deployed as per user requirement.
+Additionally in the application store,there are CI/CD tools, IAAS tool and testing framework that can be deployed as per user requirement.

 #### Capten Observability

-We also have launched UI for applications like grafana,signoz,argocd and tekton.We are supporting SSO for all these appliactions.
+Capten have launched UI for applications like grafana,signoz,argocd and tekton.Capten supports SSO for all these appliactions.

-So once after logging in grafana via SSO,you can view certain dashoards.With the help of dashboards,following operations could be performed
+So once after logging in grafana via SSO,certain dashoards will be displayed.With the help of dashboards,following operations could be performed

 * monitoring tha applications using logs
 * monitoring and collecting the metrics of each applications in the cluster like node,cpu usage,memory usage,cluster health, resource utilizations etc.

 **Note:
-  We have separate dashboards for each application for monitoring purpose
+  separate dashboards are present for each application for monitoring purpose

 ### DeRegistering the Controlplane cluster